luizm/aws-whois/README.md

 ## Description

-**Still work in progress**

-If you have a lot of accounts and VPCs, this is a simple way to check where or which resource on AWS are using a specific public or private IP.
+If you have a lot of accounts and VPCs, this is a simple way to check based on DNS or IP, where is it running, and which resource on AWS is it.

 ## Install